Anemonastrum

-Anemonastrum is a genus of flowering plants in the buttercup family Ranunculaceae.
+Anemonastrum is a genus of flowering plants in the family Ranunculaceae.
 Plants of the genus are native to the temperate and subarctic regions of North America, Greenland, Europe, Asia, South America, and New Zealand.
 The generic name Anemonastrum means "somewhat like anemone", a reference to the Anemone genus of closely related plants.
 It chiefly differs from Anemone in having a base chromosome number of x=7, as opposed to x=8.

 Species

 As of August 2020, Kew's Plants of the World Online accepts 38 species in the genus Anemonastrum: